 Ongoing relationships with teachers, the close personal attention given to students by specialist staff, and a well-structured system of pastoral care, mean that our knowledge of each student's abilities and aptitudes is exceptional.
 This enables us to provide all students with personalised academic and pastoral support which is a key ingredient in their high levels of achievement.

 Much important learning is 'caught' during our formative years as we learn how to act in different situations from role models.
 However, much can also be taught, beyond traditional academic subjects.

-Drawing on available research from the field of Positive Psychology, the PSHCE curriculum also aims to equip students with strategies and techniques to help them to be resilient in the face of emotional challenges.
-As they progress through the PSHCE curriculum, students become more aware of their own emotions and how to express their feelings; they experience a range of techniques from mindfulness meditation to laughter yoga that forms a 'toolkit' that they can draw on in the future when they find themselves in stressful situations.
+Drawing on available research from the field of Positive Psychology, the Lifeskills curriculum also aims to equip students with strategies and techniques to help them to be resilient in the face of emotional challenges.
+As they progress through the school, students become more aware of their own emotions and how to express their feelings; they experience a range of techniques from mindfulness meditation to laughter yoga that forms a 'toolkit' that they can draw on in the future when they find themselves in stressful situations.

 The wellbeing of young people is very much a changeable state.
 New challenges present themselves regularly as they grow and mature.
-Our PSHCE and Lifeskills programmes are designed to provide information and skills that are needed at different stages and our very strong pastoral and learning support teams are always ready to support and guide students as they face new hurdles in each school.
+Our Lifeskills programmes are designed to provide information and skills that are needed at different stages and our very strong pastoral and learning support teams are always ready to support and guide students as they face new hurdles in each school.

 Sometimes, however, young people need more specialist support and at Tanglin we have three 'whole-school' teams which are able to advise teachers and to work with students, individually or in small groups: